Parthon de Von family: In Belgium (since 1830)

 The family settled in Belgium in the early 19th century with Édouard Parthon de Von (1788-1877).
-Consul of France in Ostend in 1815, made knight of the French Legion of Honour in 1827 he was appointed consul of France in Antwerp in 1829.
+Consul of France in Ostend in 1815, made knight of the French Legion of Honour in 1827, he was appointed consul of France in Antwerp in 1829.
 After the July Revolution in 1830, he refused to serve the new government and resigned as consul of France.
-He settled near Anvers to the Château de Middelheim and he devoted himself to horticulture and writing.
+He settled near Anvers at the Château de Middelheim and he devoted himself to horticulture and writing.
 He published a book of fables in 1843.
 The Belgian horticulturist Charles Morren dedicated to him the Orchiaceae Parthoni.
-From his marriage on May 31, 1813 to Jeanne Catherine Victoire van de Velde (1796–1847), he had a daughter and two sons, Édouard (1814) and Édouard-Henri (1819) who were naturalized Belgian and received in Belgium in 1845 a confirmation of nobility and an ennoblement as needed.
+From his marriage on May 31, 1813 to Jeanne Catherine Victoire van de Velde (1796–1847), he had a daughter and two sons, Édouard (1814) and Édouard Henri (1819) who were naturalized Belgian and received in Belgium in 1845 a confirmation of nobility and an ennoblement as needed.

 Édouard Parthon de Von (1814-1897), received a transmissible title of knight in 1845. and married in 1849 Amélie de Coopmans.
 This branch remains.

 Édouard-Henri Parthon de Von (1819-1892) received a title of knight in 1871 and died without descendants.

 The family settled in Anvers, Soignies, Tournai and Brussels.
-Alphonse-Henri Parthon de Von became burgomaster of Horrues in 1890, his son Edouard-Joseph Parthon de Von was Vice-consul of Spain and Argentina in Tournai.
+Alphonse-Henri Parthon de Von became burgomaster of Horrues in 1890, his son Édouard-Joseph Parthon de Von was Vice-consul of Spain and Argentina in Tournai.
 One of its member was a prisoner of war during World War II, etc.